Accessibility at Tapia 2020

 Q: What are the arrangements for presenters with accessibility needs?

-If you would like a student volunteer to operate slides or guide you onto and off the stage, or have other accessibility requests please include information in your conference registration.
+If you have any accessibility requests please include information in your conference registration.
 If you forget to include information in your registration please use the Tapia Conference Contact form for any requests.

 Q: Will there be loud music, strobe lighting, spotlights, or other strong sensory experiences?